 Comments from Member Countries

-Iceland informed that the government of Iceland recently issued quotas for 2019-2023.
-In 2018, the fin whale hunt resumed with a catch of 46 animals (including the 2 hybrids).
+Iceland informed that the government of Iceland recently issued quotas for 2019-2023 in accordance with advice from the NAMMCO SC.
+In 2018, the fin whale hunt resumed with a catch of 146 animals (including the 2 hybrids).
 There had been no catches for the two previous years.

-Greenland pointed to their national progress report as containing information on catches for 2018.
-It was also noted that in XXX (an area between Canada and Greenland and subject to an agreement between the governments of Denmark, Canada and Nunavut), hunters have observed an increase in large whales in the northern areas.
+Greenland pointed to their national progress report as containing information on quotas and catches for 2018.
+It was also noted that as part of the work by the Pikialasorsuaq commission in Qaanaaq and Upernavik areas, hunters have observed an increase in large whales in the northern areas.

 Conclusion